Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 Follow Current and Flow

-Current is one of the strongest clues to a good ambush point, especially in rivers, tidal creeks, and places where water movement is affected by wind or runoff.
-Bass often hold where current brings food to them.
-They may position behind rocks, pilings, or bends in the bank that create a current break.
+Current is one of the strongest clues to a good ambush point, especially in rivers, tidal creeks, and any area where water movement is affected by wind, runoff, or structure.

 • Eddies behind large objects